edf1101/LaserTag/notes.md

 - create bomb defusal game
 - Add new manhunt gamemode
 - Add new tag gamemode
-- modify techcamp code to run on this hardware

 ## Potential issues if recreating
 - The 128x64 OLED screen sometimes has different addresses / pin layouts be aware of pin layouts if using this PCB